Mr-YKS/learngit/readme.txt

-git is a version control system git is free software
+git is a distributed version control system git is free software distributed under the GPL git has a mutable index called stage

-git commit -m"wrote a readme file"